craigatk/tdd-spock-slides/slides.md

 ---
 ## Write Test for "deposit" Method

-Takes one parameter, a BigDecimal 'amount' and updates the balance
+Takes one parameter, a BigDecimal 'amount' and should increase the balance

 ---